kxh001/kxh001.github.io/_pages/about.md

 I am actively looking for collaborators, please feel free to contact me if you are interested in my projects.
 Let's make a difference 🤗!

+Before joining UCR, my focus was on EEG data analysis within Brain-Computer Interface (BCI) technology, merging neuroscience with computer science.
+I aim to contribute to the advancement of Large Brain Models (LBM) in the future 🧠.

 I'm living at SoCal and love sketching 🎨🖌 and visiting museums 🏛️.
 You can find some pieces of [my work](https://kxh001.github.io/sketch) if you are interested in.